dear evan hansen summary and spoilers

 Evan fails pretty hard at this simple task.
 He doesn’t even approach anybody about signing the cast.
 But he does get it signed by the end of the day.

-At the end of this confrontation Connor sarcastically signs Evan’s cast, in huge letters.
+At the end of this confrontation Connor sarcastically signs Evan’s cast in huge letters.
 Later that afternoon Evan is writing his therapy assignment to himself and prints it off in the library.
 Connor finds it and is going to bring it to him when he notices that it mentions his sister Zoe.

 Thinking that Evan is mocking him he pockets the letter and storms off.
 Evan proceeds to lose his mind over how embarrassing this will be.